RAX-Anomaly/SortingPlus/README.md

 # SortingPlus
 Reenables categorized grouping of items in the inventory screens.
 Optional AMCM support allows for selecting which screens.
+Get AMCM here.

 I say reenable because Tronex built this system in ui_inventory and then commented out the lines that would have enabled it.
 I just set those flags.

-SortingPlus now adds aditional orginal features providing sorting control beyound that available in the built in code.
+SortingPlus now adds additional original features providing sorting control beyond that available in the built in code.

 sortingplus.ltx now controls the sorting order and groups when not using AMCM or when "Use sortingplus.ltx" is selected in AMCM.
 AMCM also has less granular in game method for adjusting sorting order and groups.
 (35 categories in ltx combined down to 15 in AMCM menu)